twocs/gin/README.md

 #### Custom Delimiters

-You may use custom delims
+You may use custom delims.

 ```go
 	r := gin.Default()